Timeshare Exit Scams to Be Aware Of

 - A company that recommends donating your timeshare for a tax deduction.
 These programs could get you in serious hot water with the IRS, especially if you claim an invalid deduction.
 If you attempt to deduct an amount that is greater than fair market value, you also might invite an audit of your tax returns from the IRS.

 - Companies that try to trick you into thinking you are working with Newton Group Transfers.
-As crazy as it sounds, our competitors know that we are the most trusted name in timeshare exit, so they run ads and send mailers using our name to try to trick people into thinking they are doing business with us.
+As crazy as it sounds, our competitors know that we are the most trusted name in timeshare exit, so they run ads and send mailers using our name or as close to our name as they can get, to try to trick people into thinking they are doing business with us.

 While these two items below are not always scams, here are some timeshare exit strategies to approach with caution: